Fantasy football (gridiron): Starters

-There are many variants on the traditional roster alignment.
-The number of bench and injured reserve slots can be adjusted, as well as the ability to play a tight end in the flex position.
-Some leagues have a superflex position, in which any offensive player, including quarterbacks, may fill the slot.
-Other leagues have a two-quarterback requirement for a starting lineup.
+There exist numerous possible variants of the traditional roster alignment.
+The number of starter, bench, and injured reserve slots can be altered.
+The eligible positions for the flex slot are variable.
+For example, in leagues with a superflex position, any offensive player, including quarterbacks, may fill the slot.
+Other leagues have a two-quarterback requirement for each starting lineup.
 In individual defensive player (IDP) leagues, the defensive portion of rosters is composed of individual players from various teams rather than an entire NFL team's defensive and special teams unit.

 Scoring configurations

 League managers earn fantasy points based on the performance of their starting players' performances in NFL games.
 Players accumulate points based purely on their statistical output.
 This means that, for example, each real-life yard gained or touchdown scored correlates to a certain number of fantasy points.
 On the other hand, yards lost and turnovers result in negative fantasy points as well.

 While rare, it is possible for players to earn points for plays not traditionally associated with their position.
 For example, a wide receiver who completes a pass would earn the same number of points as a quarterback completing the same pass.